 Fun Fact – Most Austrians haven’t even seen the movie and don’t understand its popularity.

 The Sound of Music tour runs twice a day at 9am and 2:15pm.
-It runs about 4 hours and costs 60 Euros.
+It’s 4 hours long and costs ~60 Euros.
 Transportation is by bus.
 It is highly recommended to purchase your tickets in advance as this popular tour does sell out!

 Getting there